Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Insider leaks — the “inside = trusted” model doesn’t protect against legitimate abuse of valid credentials.

 Zero Trust eliminates the assumption of trust by location.
-Every request is verified as if it came from an untrusted network, regardless of where it originates.
+Every request is verified as if it came from an untrusted network, regardless of origin.

 The Five Principles